'I want to be the boss': The frustrating limits of being a city councillor | CBC News

 And if recent revelations about the LRT — both Stage 1 and 2 — have taught us anything, it's that councillors don't always have all the facts.

-Council had to vote on a $4.66-billion rail-expansion with only two weeks to consider a 113-page report and without knowing whether the SNC-Lavalin, the giant firm that was green-lighted for the Trillium Line portion of the project, had achieved the 70-per-cent minimum technical score.
+Council had to vote on a $4.66-billion rail expansion with only two weeks to consider a 113-page report and without knowing whether the SNC-Lavalin, the giant firm that was greenlighted for the Trillium Line portion of the project, had achieved the minimum technical score.

 It hadn't.
 In fact, the city's own evaluators wanted to throw out SNC-Lavalin's bid.
 But council didn't know that when they approved the massive contract.

-And the LRT public inquiry revealed all sorts of things councillors didn't know, including the fact that the city knew the Confederation Line would have reliability issues before accepting the system and that the trial run criteria was changed — three ways.
+The LRT public inquiry also revealed all sorts of things councillors didn't know, including the fact that the city knew the Confederation Line would have reliability issues before accepting the system and that the trial run criteria was changed — three ways.

 But when things go wrong, the public doesn't call city staff, it calls the councillor's office.
 Or emails them.
 Or perhaps berates them on Twitter.